jacobweinstock/vsphere-datastore-capacity-validation/README.md

-# vsphere-datastore-capacity-validation
+# vsphere-validator

+Generic vSphere Validations

-validate a datastore has capacity for a VM
+* validate a datastore has capacity for a VM